NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 { printf("hello"); return 0; }
 ```

-with gcc -Wall -o hello hello.c.
-Run the exectable with strace ./hello.
+with `gcc -Wall -o hello hello.c`.
+Run the exectable with `strace ./hello`.
 Are you impressed?
 Every line you see corresponds to a system call. strace[^3-1-1] is a handy program that gives you details about what system calls a program is making, including which call is made, what its arguments are what it returns.
 It's an invaluable tool for figuring out things like what files a program is trying to access.
 Towards the end, you'll see a line which looks like `write(1, "hello", 5hello)`.
 There it is.
-The face behind the printf() mask.
-You may not be familiar with write, since most people use library functions for file I/O (like fopen, fputs, fclose).
-If that's the case, try looking at man 2 write.
-The 2nd man section is devoted to system calls (like kill() and read().
-The 3rd man section is devoted to library calls, which you would probably be more familiar with (like cosh() and random()).
+The face behind the `printf()` mask.
+You may not be familiar with write, since most people use library functions for file I/O (like `fopen`, `fputs`, `fclose`).
+If that's the case, try looking at `man 2 write`.
+The 2nd man section is devoted to system calls (like `kill()` and `read()`.
+The 3rd man section is devoted to library calls, which you would probably be more familiar with (like `cosh()` and `random()`).

 You can even write modules to replace the kernel's system calls, which we'll do shortly.
 Crackers often make use of this sort of thing for backdoors or trojans, but you can write your own modules to do more benign things, like have the kernel write Tee hee, that tickles! everytime someone tries to delete a file on your system.

 #### 3.1.3.
 User Space vs Kernel Space

-A kernel is all about access to resources, whether the resource in question happens to be a video card, a hard drive or even memory.
+**A kernel is all about access to resources**, whether the resource in question happens to be a video card, a hard drive or even memory.
 Programs often compete for the same resource.
 As I just saved this document, updatedb started updating the locate database.
-My vim session and updatedb are both using the hard drive concurrently.
+My vim session and updatedb are both using the hard drive **concurrently**.
 The kernel needs to keep things orderly, and not give users access to resources whenever they feel like it.
 To this end, a can run in different modes.
 Each mode gives a different level of freedom to do what you want on the system.
 The Intel 80386 architecture has 4 of these modes, which are called rings.
 Unix uses only two rings; the highest ring (ring 0, also known as `supervisor mode` where everything is allowed to happen) and the lowest ring, which is called `user mode`.

-Recall the discussion about library functions vs system calls.
+Recall the discussion about `library functions` vs `system calls`.
 Typically, you use a library function in user mode.
-The library function calls one or more system calls, and these system calls execute on the library function's behalf, but do so in supervisor mode since they are part of the kernel itself.
-Once the system call completes its task, it returns and execution gets transfered back to user mode.
+The library function calls one or more system calls, and these system calls execute on the library function's behalf, but do so in supervisor mode since they are part of the kernel itself. **Once the system call completes its task, it returns and execution gets transfered back to user mode.**

 #### 3.1.4.
 Name Space

 When you write a small C program, you use variables which are convenient and make sense to the reader.
 If, on the other hand, you're writing routines which will be part of a bigger problem, any global variables you have are part of a community of other peoples' global variables; some of the variable names can clash.
 When a program has lots of global variables which aren't meaningful enough to be distinguished, you get namespace pollution.
 In large projects, effort must be made to remember reserved names, and to find ways to develop a scheme for naming unique variable names and symbols.

-When writing kernel code, even the smallest module will be linked against the entire kernel, so this is definitely an issue.
-The best way to deal with this is to declare all your variables as static and to use a well-defined prefix for your symbols.
+**When writing kernel code, even the smallest module will be linked against the entire kernel, so this is definitely an issue.** The best way to deal with this is to declare all your variables as static and to use a well-defined prefix for your symbols.
 By convention, all kernel prefixes are lowercase.
 If you don't want to declare everything as static, another option is to declare a `symbol table` and register it with a kernel.
 We'll get to this later.

 The file `/proc/kallsyms` holds all the symbols that the kernel knows about and which are therefore accessible to your modules since they share the kernel's codespace.

 #### 3.1.5.
 Code space

-Memory management is a very complicated subject---the majority of O'Reilly's `Understanding The Linux Kernel' is just on memory management!
+**Memory management** is a very complicated subject---the majority of O'Reilly's `Understanding The Linux Kernel` is just on memory management!
 We're not setting out to be experts on memory managements, but we do need to know a couple of facts to even begin worrying about writing real modules.

-If you haven't thought about what a segfault really means, you may be surprised to hear that pointers don't actually point to memory locations.
+If you haven't thought about what a **segfault** really means, you may be surprised to hear that pointers don't actually point to memory locations.
 Not real ones, anyway.
 When a process is created, the kernel sets aside a portion of real physical memory and hands it to the process to use for its executing code, variables, stack, heap and other things which a computer scientist would know about[^3-1-2].
 This memory begins with `0x00000000` and extends up to whatever it needs to be.
 Since the memory space for any two processes don't overlap, every process that can access a memory address, say `0xbffff978`, would be accessing a different location in real physical memory!
 The processes would be accessing an index named `0xbffff978` which points to some kind of offset into the region of memory set aside for that particular process.
-For the most part, a process like our Hello, World program can't access the space of another process, although there are ways which we'll talk about later.
+For the most part, a process like our `Hello, World` program can't access the space of another process, although there are ways which we'll talk about later.

 The kernel has its own space of memory as well.
 Since a module is code which can be dynamically inserted and removed in the kernel (as opposed to a semi-autonomous object), it shares the kernel's codespace rather than having its own.
 Therefore, if your module segfaults, the kernel segfaults.
 And if you start writing over data because of an off-by-one error, then you're trampling on kernel data (or code).
 This is even worse than it sounds, so try your best to be careful.

-By the way, I would like to point out that the above discussion is true for any operating system which uses a monolithic kernel[^3-1-3].
-There are things called microkernels which have modules which get their own codespace.
-The GNU Hurd and QNX Neutrino are two examples of a microkernel.
+By the way, I would like to point out that the above discussion is true for any operating system which uses a **monolithic kernel**[^3-1-3].
+There are things called **microkernels** which have modules which get their own codespace.
+The `GNU Hurd` and `QNX Neutrino` are two examples of a microkernel.

 #### 3.1.6.
 Device Drivers

 One class of module is the device driver, which provides functionality for hardware like a TV card or a serial port.
 On unix, each piece of hardware is represented by a file located in `/dev` named a device file which provides the means to communicate with the hardware.
 The device driver provides the communication on behalf of a user program.
-So the es1370.o sound card device driver might connect the `/dev/sound` device file to the Ensoniq IS1370 sound card.
-A userspace program like mp3blaster can use `/dev/sound` without ever knowing what kind of sound card is installed.
+So the `es1370.o` sound card device driver might connect the `/dev/sound` device file to the Ensoniq IS1370 sound card.
+A userspace program like `mp3blaster` can use `/dev/sound` without ever knowing what kind of sound card is installed.

 ##### 3.1.6.1.
 Major and Minor Numbers